jonmpan/example-simplified-quiz/readme.md

 ### How the Capsule Works

 A quiz is located by name or keyword using the FindQuiz action.
-The StartQuiz action is the heart of the Quiz capsule:
+The StartQuiz action is the heart of the Quiz capsule:...

 ```
 action (StartQuiz) {